deltachat/deltachat-pages/es/help.md

 - Para el cifrado de transporte, este estado se muestra allí.

-## ¿qué estándares se utilizan para el cifrado punto a punto?
+## Which standards are used for end-to-end-encryption?

 - OpenPGP.
-En el envío de las claves se realiza mediante [Autocrypt](https://autocrypt.org).
+Key transport is done via [Autocrypt](https://autocrypt.org).

-## ¿Puedo reutilizar mi llave privada existente?
+## Can I re-use my existing private key?

 - Yes.
 The best way is to send an Autocrypt Setup Message from the other e-mail client.
 Look for something like **Start Autocrypt Setup Transfer** in the settings of the other client and follow the instructions shown there.